 - 1/4 cup creamy peanut butter unsalted and without added sugars

-- 2 tablespoons coconut oil melted and cooled to room temperature
+- 2 tablespoons extra virgin coconut oil melted and cooled to room temperature

 - 1 teaspoon vanilla extract